Hornbill-Docs/data-imports-guide/data-imports-guide/cloud-users/data-mapping.md

 **Arguments:**

-- The first argument is the string to replace (if found), `hornbill.com` in this example
+- The first argument is the string to replace (if found), `hornbill.com` in this example.
-- The second argument is the string to replace the found string with , `@hotmail.com` in this example
+- The second argument is the string to replace the found string with , `@hotmail.com` in this example.

 ### replaceAll